Defending champion fall on day one

-Digicel National Club Championship defending champion Kasavu FC went down to United Sangam 2-1 in today’s opening match at Lawaqa Park in Sigatoka.
+Digicel National Club champion defending champion Kasavu FC went down to United Sangam 2-1 in yesterday’s opening match at Lawaqa Park in Sigatoka.

 Sairusi Nalaubu scored from the penalty spot for the Marika Rodu-coached Lautoka club while Peniame Drova found the equaliser for Kasavu in the first half.